tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 ## I came here to see multiple threads

-So far, we've seen the efficiency of `CachedThreadPool` and the message queue implementation style of `gen_stage` and how this has resulted in no additional threads being created.
+So far, we've seen the efficiency of `CachedThreadPool` and the message queue implementation style of `gen_stage`, and how this has resulted in no additional threads being created.
+What does it take to have a new thread spawn?

 ### Can we spawn one, now

-We've already seen `CachedThreadPool` pool in action when working with new instances of the `HelloAsync` class through our `new-await` command [above](#wait-for-more) (UPDATED LINK).
-It may not be surprising to find that `new-async` behaves similarly:
+We've already seen `CachedThreadPool` pool in action when working with new instances of the `HelloAsync` class through our `new-await` command [above](#fancy-another).
+It may not be surprising to find that `new-async` (when called when no other commands are running) behaves
+similarly:

 ```markup
 > new-async